 On 8th August 2014 Lord Goddard was awarded a Life Peerage from the Queen.
 He is a member of the Secondary Legislation Committee and a member of several All Party Parliamentary groups, including APGOCATS.

 Vice Chair – Lord Black of Brentwood

-Lord Black of Brentwood (Guy Black) is Executive Director of the Telegraph Media Group and has been a member of the House of Lords since 2010.
+Lord Black of Brentwood (Guy Black) is Deputy Chairman of the Telegraph Media Group and has been a member of the House of Lords since 2010.
 He has spoken widely on animal welfare issues, and led the first ever debate in the Lords on the welfare of cats and dogs in 2013.

 He is a Patron of International Cat Care, and Patron of Cats Protection’s “Black Cat Society.”
 When not working on animal welfare issues, he is also Chairman of the Royal College of Music, and of the Commonwealth Press Union Media Trust.